Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 ### !end-callout

-This curriculum will provide a suggested project structure and location:
+This curriculum provides a suggested project structure and location:

 ```
 .